-Parameter Description

-Output

-Location The directory in which to export the frames or movie file.
+Parameter Description Output Location The directory in which to export the frames or movie file.
 You can click Browse to open a dialog allowing you to navigate your file system and select a directory.
 Filename The name of the file to export.
 If you are exporting frames, the file name of each frame will start with this value, followed by the number of the frame.

-Format

-Parameter Description Frames Exports each frame as an individual image file.
-Suffix Allows you to s select the number o of digits in the number used to identify each frame.
-Format Specification Description TVG Toon Boom Vector Graphic (.tvg) Toon Boom's proprietary format for storing vector drawings.
-TVG images contain vector shape, colour and texture information.
-NOTE To export TVG files, your Write node must be connected to a vector drawing layer or to a vector composite node.
-The exported TVG files will contain the vector and bitmap drawing information, but will ignore effects and deformations.
-Drawing Type TGA Full colour Greyscale Truevision TGA/TARGA (.tga) TGA3 Full colour A standard image format with lossless compression and support for transparency.
-TGA files use more disk space than PNG files, but rendering TGA4 Full colour with transparency in TGA is faster.
-SGI Full colour / 8 bits per channel SGI1 Greyscale / 8 bits per channel Silicon Graphics Image (.sgi) A highly capable format with lossless compression as well as support for double precision and transparency.
-SGI3 Full colour /
+Parameter Description Format Image Sequence Select this option to create an image sequen ce.
+Movie Exports the frame: s into a movie file.
+Frames Exports each fram e as an individual image fil le.
+Suffix Allows you to sele ect the number of digits in the number used to identify each frame.
+Format Specification Description TGA Full colour Truevision TGA/TARGA (.tga) TGA1 Greyscale A standard image format with lossless compression and support for TGA3 Full colour transparency.
+TGA files use more disk space than TGA4 Full colour with transparency PNG files, but rendering in TGA is faster.
+Drawing Type SGI Full colour / 8 bits per channel SGI1 Greyscale / 8 bits per channel SGI3 Full colour / 8 bits per channel Silicon Graphics Image (.sgi) A highly capable format with lossless compression as well as support for SGI4 Full colour with transparency / 8 bits per channel double precision and transparency.
+SGIDP Full colour / 16 bits per channel